danielrojaslozano/danielrojaslozano.github.io/_pages/research.md

 # Peer-Reviewed Publications

 **Misinformation among Migrants: Evidence from Mexico and Colombia** (with Antonella Bandiera).
-Conditionally accepted at the *Journal of Experimental Political Science*
+Accepted at the *Journal of Experimental Political Science*

 **Government Ideology and Support for Redistribution among the Wealthy** (with Fabio Resmini). *Political Science Research and Methods* (2025).
 <br />